hyprwm/hyprland-wiki/pages/FAQ/_index.md

 to the primary buffer, `wl-copy -p ''` clears the primary buffer)

 **As you can see, however, this creates an endless loop (found copied text -> copy -> found copied text...).
-Therefore this method is not recommended.**
+Therefore, this method is not recommended.**

 </details>